jontyrudman/todayintheuk/README.md

 # Today in the UK

-Generates every morning at 7 o'clock, collecting data on recently-updated bills and acts of parliament, and headlines from the most popular news organisations.
+Generates every day at 6am, 1pm and 6pm, collecting data on recently-updated bills and acts of parliament, and headlines from the most popular news organisations.

 [todayinthe.uk](https://todayinthe.uk)